openid/connect/openid-4-vc-security-and-trust-1_0.md

 **Note:** The involved parties need to access data about identifiers, keys, and Credentials as well as data about the acting parties themselves in order to securely implement the Credential exchange.
-The way this works is out of scope for OpenID 4 Verifiable Credential Issuance.
+The way this works is out of scope for OpenID for Verifiable Credential Issuance.